duyhnynh/COSC2430-ProjectGroup-8/README.md

 - Password: hej

 ## Link to the demo video
-Here is the link to the demo video of the application: XXXX.
+Here is the link to the demo video of the application: [Demo](https://youtu.be/CKkMY91C08Q).